abg287/Balanced/README.md

 1. The .gitignore file ignores a very important foler, "node_modules", since it contains many files.
 To attain this folder, run `npm i` to get the folder.
-2. After getting the "node_modules" folder, run `npm run start` to start the local website.
+2. After getting the "node_modules" folder, run `npm run watch` to start the local website.